CEVA-AI-Labs/pytorch-superpoint/README.md

 ```

 ### 3) Performing QAT on a pretrained float model using COCO dataset
-#### a) - Exporting pseudo ground truth labels on MS-COCO
+#### a) Exporting pseudo ground truth labels on MS-COCO
 This is the step of homography adaptation(HA) to export pseudo ground truth for joint training.
+This is done on a float model before the QAT stage.
 - make sure the pretrained model in config file is correct
 - make sure COCO dataset is in '$DATA_DIR' (defined in setting.py)
 <!-- - you can export hpatches or coco dataset by editing the 'task' in config file -->